University of Michigan-Flint Educates Rural Nurses Program

 Become Part of the Solution: Join UM-FERN

 Help address the nursing shortage in Michigan’s Thumb Region while advancing your career.
-Enroll in UM-FERN today!
+Apply for the UM-FERN today!